 Anaphylaxis is a sudden allergic reaction that can be life threatening.
 Symptoms may be mild to start, but they become severe in minutes, or even seconds.
 Occasionally, the symptoms develop gradually over 24 hours.
-The more quickly the symptoms begin, the more likely the reaction is to be severe.
+The more quickly the symptoms begin, the more likely the reaction will be severe.
 Many people who are susceptible to anaphylaxis carry emergency medicine with them.
 Anaphylaxis is a medical emergency and the incidence is increasing, particularly during the first 2 decades of life.

 Signs and Symptoms

 - Itching (often the first symptom), redness, hives, swelling, sweating

 - Swelling in the nose or throat, hoarseness, wheezing, difficulty speaking, trouble breathing, chest tightness

 - Abnormal heart rate or rhythm, shock, heart attack